Organizations often depend on new product development to stay competitive within an industry.

 Phase 1: New Product Idea Generation (Exploratory Research)

 Exploratory research is a good starting point for any organization.
-It provides value, even if an organization is in the initial phases of concept testing.
+One of the most important steps in new product development, it provides value, even if an organization is in the initial phases of concept testing.

 This type of research gives an understanding of current customer satisfaction and provides direction for optimizing and marketing current product/service offerings.